even311379/TiledLevel/Guide/TiledItemSet.md

 Drag mesh / actor from content browser to here will register new items to this item set.

+### Preview and start to setup each item

-Select item here to preview how this item placed inside the tiled brush based on its current setting.
+Select item to preview how this item placed inside the tiled brush based on its current setting.

 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

 ### Item Detail

 Modify the detail of selected item.
+One can also select mutiple items to modify.

 #### Mesh / Actor